-Basic expenses of the designated person or his or her dependent family members

-Reasonable professional fees and reimbursement of incurred expenses associated with the provision of legal Fees or service charges f or the maintenance of frozen funds or economic resources Extraordinary expenses Obligations due under a designation of the person contract or agreement entered into, or an obligation which are or entity in question se prior to t he Obligations arising in cor nnection with certain judicial, administrative or arbitral liens, de cisions or ju udgments Other (please specify, inc luding relevant legislation reference) - Speci fy the legal basis for licensir ng - see note 4 (i.e. the relevant Sanctions Order, article and p paragraph): Pleas e give the licence number(s) of any licence(s) already received by the applicant: PART IV - Overview Briefly for: y outline the transaction and your role in it.
-What is the prohibited act that the licence is PART V -Details of the Transaction(s) Date of Date of Intended transaction(s): or ser ription of funds, goods vices to be supplied animals. sistance, including medical s nanitarian purposes (e.g. delivering or facilitating the delivery upplies, food, the provision of electricity, or other humanitarian YES NO olease explain the nitarian purpose full: of the goods or services supplied or obtained: Seller name /Supplier : Buyer/ Customer: A ~ ~ ~ + t/brokor/other intermedia Agent t/broker/other intermediary: YES NO
+- Basic expenses of the designated person or his or her dependent family members - Reasonable professional fees and reimbursement of incurred expenses associated with the provision of legal services - □ Fees or service charges for the maintenance of frozen funds or economic resources - □ Extraordinary expenses - Obligations due under a contract or agreement entered into, or an obligation which arose prior to the designation of the person or entity in question - Obligations arising in connection with certain judicial, administrative or arbitral liens, decisions or judgments - Other (please specify, including relevant legislation reference)

+Specify the legal basis for licensing - see note 4 (i.e. the relevant Sanctions Order, article and paragraph):

+Please give the licence number(s) of any licence(s) already received by the applicant:

+PART IV - Overview

+Briefly outline the transaction and your role in it.
+What is the prohibited act that the licence is for:

+PART V -Details of the Transaction(s)

+Date of Contract: Date of Intended transaction(s): Description of funds, goods or services to be supplied or obtained: Are the goods or services for humanitarian purpos of assistance, including medical supplies, food, the purposes)?
+YES NO f so please explain the numanitarian purpose full: Value of the goods or services to be supplied or obtained: Seller/Supplier name:C Buyer/ Customer: Agent/broker/other intermediary: YES NO

 As far as you are aware, is the end user different to the contract customer?

-If so please provide details of the end user (if known): YES NO As far as you are aware, is the end user a owned or controlled by a designated person?
-If so please provide details of the ownership or control (if known): Do you know or have reasonable suspicion that the funds, goods or services will be used by a designated person, or by a person acting on their behalf or at their direction, or by entities YES NO owned or controlled by them?
-If so who is the individual or entity: Dates of any transactions / shipments / payments already made: Dates of any future transactions / shipments/ payments: PART VI - Banking Details Method of payment (e.g. cash, cheque, bank transfer, confirmed or unconfirmed letter of credit, or other method Correspondent Bank Intermediary Bank Confirming or advisory bank YES NO Are payment instructions/funds available for this transaction?
-PART VII - Further Details Please provide any additional background information or explanation it would be helpful for the Governor to have: You may wish to submit copies of document that support your application or help us to understand it.
-YES NO Are you providing any additional documentation to support this application?
+If so please provide details of the end user (if known): As far as you are aware, is the end user a owned or controlled by a designated person?
+YES NO If so please provide details of the ownership or control (if known): Do you know or have reasonable suspicion that the funds, goods or services will be used by a designated person, or by a person acting on their behalf or at their direction, or by entities owned or controlled by them?
+YES NO □ If so who is the individual or entity: Dates of any transactions / shipments / payments already made: Dates of any future transactions / shipments/ payments: PART VI - Banking Details Method of payment (e.g. cash, cheque, bank transfer, confirmed or unconfirmed letter of credit, or other methodCorrespondent Bank Intermediary Bank Confirming or advisory bank Are payment instructions/funds available for this transaction?
+YES PART VII - Further Details Please provide any additional background information or explanation it would be helpful for the Governor to have: You may wish to submit copies of document that support your application or help us to understa nd it.
+Are you providing any additional documentation to support this application?
 If so please list attachments: